AIAgentmeme/betav0.1/README.md

 # AI Agent Crypto Bot Trading Project

 ## Project Overview
 This project is an AI-based cryptocurrency trading bot, aiming to learn and share the application of AI in the trading field through a simulated trading environment.
-Please note that this project is only for learning and research purposes and is not recommended for actual trading.
+Please note that this project is only for learning and research purposes and is not recommended for actual trading before the alpha version released, now in staging phase.

 ## Project Structure
 - **Valuation Agent**: Responsible for evaluating the value of cryptocurrencies.